 Green Bins - unrecyclable waste

-Any items that cannot go into a recycling a blue bin or grey food caddy, can go into a the green general waste bin, EXCEPT hazardous items, bulky or electrical items and batteries.
-Find out more about green bins.
+Any items that cannot go into a recycling a blue bin or grey food caddy, can go into a the green general waste bin, EXCEPT hazardous items (see list of hazardous waste), bulky or electrical items and batteries.

 Anything not in a bin and lying in the street or a back lane is considered fly-tipping.
 This includes black bags that won’t fit into the bins and xmas trees.

-Report fly tipping online or on MyGlasgow phone app or by phoning 0141 287 1058
+Report fly tipping online or on the MyGlasgow (on your phone) or else telephone 0141 287 1058

 If there is an ongoing problem with waste collection, then contact your local Hillhead councillors: